Top 3 Skype Scams

-(with video below) If you use Skype on a regular basis, you need to be aware of the newest tricks and viruses hitting your computer even as early as today.
-There are a three variations of the Skype scam.
-Let's take a look at them.
+If you use Skype on a regular basis, you need to be aware of the newest tricks and viruses hitting your computer even as early as today.
+There are three variations of the Skype call scam.
+Let’s take a look at these common Skype scams.

 1. Skype Automated Message Scam